Article

 Fake Documents

 A fake document is an identity document that wasn't officially produced or recognized.
-Fake documents can come in different forms, depending on the use case.
+These can vary depending on the use case.
 For example, a fraudster may illegally produce an entirely fake driver's license or Social Security card to use during a loan application process.

-Sometimes, it's easy to spot pseudo documents (completely fake documents with made-up names and details) when they're missing seals, numbers, or other identifiers.
+Sometimes, pseudo documents (completely fake documents with made-up names and details) are easy to spot when they're missing seals, numbers, or other identifiers.
 Other times, it's not so simple, especially if the fraudster is skilled.

 Forged Documents